top of page

 "Prince Lauden.
 I have been awaiting your summons.
 You have gone too long between feeds again," she scolded.

 Lauden found the woman's familiarity with him irritating.
 He knew his own body, and he was the bloody prince, for fuck's sake.
 And while he'd admitted having her for a consort would be easier, the fact was she wasn't his consort and had no right to tell him what to do.
-Reaching for her wrist, he sank his fangs into the bluish veins under her pale skin.
+Withouit preamble, he reached for her wrist and sank his fangs into the bluish veins under her pale skin.
 Seraphina barely managed to perch on the edge of the chaise lounge before she fell into a swoon as Lauden greedily drank from her.
 For over a quarter of an hour, he steadily consumed her blood, warm and thick due to several humans in her lineage.
 It took sheer will to force himself to stop before he completely drained her.

 Straightening his clothes, he left her there to rest, distractedly ordering a servant to see to her before heading upstairs to his mother's rooms.